Paul-J-Company/Systems-Design/README.md

 1)
 2)

+### AI/ML/DL/RL and Platform Engineering
+AI, especially LLMs, are designed to take in an enormous amount of data and "learn" from it to achieve better than human results.
+LLMs like ChatGPT4, Llama2, PaLM2, DALL-E3, Dolly2, and Diffusion Models
+can outperform humans in tasks like Object Recognition, Analyzing X-Rays, writing boilerplate code, and other "creative" tasks like Drawing Images.
+Reinforcement Learning AI can outperform humans in any game such as Go, Chess, and any Compter Games like Atari Breakout, and Doda2.
+The potential of AI is enormous and I believe it will be used in every aspect of every industry to some extent.
+Platform Engineering is a perfect match for current AI technologies because AI excels in learning from
+AI technologies, especially LLMs excel in PE tasks, like:
+  1) Writing code in Bash, Python, YAML, and JSON.
+  2) Learning from PE Data: Telemetry data, Logs, Monitoring metrics, Business and Customer data; Configuration files, Topologies Network data, etc.

 ### HOWTO: Use AI/ML/DL to Improve the Speed, Accuracy and Clarity of your Platform
 See: AI-ML-DL-in-Platform-Engineering
 1) Use LLMs to Write Boilerplate Code: This accelerates the code writing experience.
 2) Use LLMs to Analyze Logs and other Critical Data: This helps predict future possible outages.
 3) Use LLMs to Analyze Business Data: This helps minimize CapEx and Opex.
 4) Use LLMs to Analyze Customer Data: This helps your customers become more product and leads to a higher level of customer satisfaction.

+### My AI/ML/DL/RL Platform Engineering Objectives
+1) Learn how to build, train and fine tune LLMs on PE data to assisit and hopefully outperform humans in tasks such as incidence response, root cause analysis, and Market predictions.
+2) Continue learning AI Coding Assistants to write code in Bash, Python, YAML, JSON, etc.
+   Here's a short list of AI Coding Assistants I'm currently using everyday to generate boilerplate code, which I review, correct and test; and also to generate Documentation, Code Comments, Github pull requests, Static analysis, generate SQL, etc.
+   Github CopilotX, Codex, CodeWhisperer, Code Interpreter, Google Vertex AI Codey, Alphacode, BLOOM, Tabnine, StarCoder, Polycoder, CodeQL, InfraCopilot, Cody, WhatTheDiff, Stenography, Mintlify, Kats, Grit, Adrenaline, text2sql, askcodi, mutable.ai, Codeium, Readable, CodeT5 and CodeT5+, kiteco-public

 ### On Prem Information
 Introduction:
   The purpose of this section is to give a "bigpicture" view of an OnPrem Infrastructure.
-  I you're going Cloud Native/Fully Managed, you don't need to know a lot of the following steps.
+  ***I you're going Cloud Native/Fully Managed, you don't need to know a lot of the following steps.***
   The following is a description of a basic setup of an OnPrem Infrastructure:
   This is a quick, short, and incomplete list of necessities.
   I'm skipping Data Center topics like Generators, UPSes, Power Design, HVAC Cooling Design, Security, Peering Relationships and Negotiations, Cost Estimation, etc. because that really requires another full document to explain.
   And, I'm not a Data Center Design Engineer, eventhough I've now spent over 30+ years in Data Centers.
+  Data Center Design Engineering is a complete field on to itself.
-Pick at least 3 Data Centers: (for redundancy) Configure BGP Peering Connections - aka., Connect your Data Center to the Internet.
+Pick at least 3 Data Centers: (for redundancy) Configure BGP Peering Connections - aka., Connect your Data Center to the Internet and other Data Centers.
   Purchase equipment (routers, switches, servers, loadbalancers, Firewalls, etc.).
   Ship Equipment to Data Centers.
   Rack and Cable all the equipment: Power, Network, etc.